Before you walk down the aisle, are you willing to have a frank discussion about money and marriage with your potential spouse?

 - What percent of our income will we save for the future and retirement?

-- How much will we contribute to a rainy day or emergency savings account?
+- How much will we contribute to an emergency savings account?

 - How will we save for a home?